taskrabbit/empujar/README.md

     setTimeout(process.exit, 5000);
   });
 });
 ```

+There is also a more formal example you can explore within this project.
+Check out /books/etl to learn more.

 Empujar will connect to connections you define in `book/config/connections/NAME.js`, and there should be a matching transport in `/lib/connections/TYPE.js`.